-I trace to my father my abiding interest in the integrity of the municipal debt markets, and my concern over recent examples of public money management gone awry.
-I know these are your concerns as well, and that you've spent many hours thinking about and addressing them.
+As many of you know, my father served for 24 years as New York State Comptroller.
+I trace to him my abiding interest in the integrity of the municipal debt markets, and my concern over recent examples of public money management gone awry.

 Of course, I have professional concerns as well.
-The municipal bond market is now worth about \$1.2 trillion.
+The municipal bond market is now valued at some \$1.2 trillion.
 It is of critical importance to our nation's future.
-And it's undergone a fundamental change in the last decade, from a market dominated by institutional investors, to one in which individual investors hold 70 percent of outstanding securities, directly or indirectly.
+And it has undergone a fundamental change in the last decade, from a market dominated by commercial banks, to one in which individual investors hold almost 70 percent of outstanding securities, directly or indirectly.